WenchaoHanSRI/U_net/README.md

   - [With Docker](#with-docker)
 - [Train](#Train)

+## Quick-start
+Using the two notebook files as a demo to 1) inspect the data, 2) using pre-trained weights to perform the prediction and evaluate the model performanace.

 ## Description
 This package is a U-net package for semantic segmentaiton for the retinal dataset.
 This code is modified from the git repository: (https://github.com/milesial/Pytorch-UNet)